1c3t3a/rust-socketio/README.md

 ```

-The main entry point for using this crate is the `SocketBuilder` which provides a way to easily configure a socket in the needed way.
+The main entry point for using this crate is the `ClientBuilder` which provides a way to easily configure a socket in the needed way.
 When the `connect` method is called on the builder, it returns a connected client which then could be used to emit messages to certain events.
 One client can only be connected to one namespace.
 If you need to listen to the messages in different namespaces you need to allocate multiple sockets.

 ## Documentation